Sales & Marketing Alignment

 Restructure your training efforts.

 If you’re getting a lot of closed lost reasons along the lines of “Unresponsive” or “No Decision” your reps may be struggling to engage with prospects.
 If that’s the case, managers can step in and restructure their training efforts.
 Reasons like “Timing” or “Poor Qualification” also suggests there’s a need to train your team members at the front lines such as your business development reps.

 BONUS |Typical Closed Lost Reasons.
 Closed lost reasons could run the gamut, but here are the most common ones.

 Your leads may be a perfect fit but the timing may not be right.

-In theory, your offerings are would be a great fit for this lead but they simply can’t accommodate your pricing structure.
+In theory, your offerings are a great fit for this lead, but they simply can’t accommodate your pricing structure.